Diokuz/teremock/README.md

 ## How it works

 First, `teremock` intercepts puppeteers page requests and tries to find corresponding responses in the working directory.
 Generated filename depends on request `url`, `method` and `body` – so, you always know, do you have a mock for that particular request or not.
-If you have it – you will get it as a response, instantly.
+If you have it – you will get it as a response.
 If not – request will go to the real backend (see also: options.capturing.urls).

 Second, `teremock` intercepts all responds, and writes them to the filesystem, if they are not on it already.
 In case of `CI` (if mock was not found), it uses mockMiss middleware, so you could be sure – all your requests are mocked (or build will fail otherwise).

 > Important to note!
 By default, teremock intercepts all requests, including html, assets, and even fonts requests!
 So, technically, you could mock not only requests from your testpage, but testpage itself!
-To prevent that, start mocker _after_ navigtion happened, or use `options.capture` to filter requests to be mocked.
+To prevent that, start mocker _after_ navigtion to your testpage happened, or use `options.capture` to filter requests to be mocked.
 See `examples/mock-testpage-itself/` for details.

 ## Pipeline

 <img src="assets/pipeline.svg" />

-## API
+## options

-You could use `options`
 ```js
 mocker.start(options)
 ```